amarquard/cv/README.md

 `2012 - 2016` **PhD in Cancer Genomics** (DTU Bioinformatics)

-  - Developed a user-friendly tool for analysing sequencing results of a novel screening method using DNA barcodes (available [here](https://services.healthtech.dtu.dk/service.php?Barracoda-1.8))
+  - Developed a tool for analysing sequencing results of a novel screening method using DNA barcodes (available [here](https://services.healthtech.dtu.dk/service.php?Barracoda-1.8))
-  - R package that uses machine learning to trace the organ source of cancer cells via DNA analyses (interface available [here](https://services.healthtech.dtu.dk/service.php?TumorTracer-1.1))
+  - R package that uses machine learning to trace the organ source of cancer cells from genomic data (interface available [here](https://services.healthtech.dtu.dk/service.php?TumorTracer-1.1))
-  - Infer patterns of mutations from genomic data in \>5000 cancer patients, to reveal vulnerability to certain types of chemotherapy
+  - Infer patterns of mutations from genomic data in \>5000 cancer patients, to reveal vulnerability to chemotherapy

 `2012` **Machine Learning course** (by Stanford Uni at Coursera.org)